MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/snowflake.md

 If a database name has a hyphen in it, you can encounter an ```ODBC: ERROR[42000] SQL compilation error```.
 This is a known issue and there's no known workaround available.
 A fix is being investigated and the documentation here will be updated when the fix is ready.

+### Slicer visual for Boolean datatype

+The slicer visual for the Boolean data type isn't functioning as expected in the June 2024 release.
+This is a known issue.
+As a temporary solution, users can convert the Boolean data type in their reports to text by navigating to: Transfer -> Data Type -> Text.
+A fix will be provided in October 2024 release.

 ## Additional information

 - [Connect to Snowflake in Power BI Service](/power-bi/connect-data/service-connect-snowflake)